JamieBort/Portfolio-Website/frontend/README.md

     in the event that I need to refer back to them.

-  - I am in the process of importing libraries for the project cards
+  - I am in the process of importing libraries for the project cards.

+  - To be deleted when the `fullstack_rebuild` branch is deleted.

 - node_modules/